MOD Donnington: Defence Fulfilment Centre

 The Defence Fulfilment Centre (DFC) is owned by the Ministry of Defence (MOD) and operated by Defence Equipment and Support (DE&S), the procurement arm of the MOD.
 The DFC ensures kit and equipment reaches the British Armed Forces.
-The 860,000 sq ft facility consists of two warehouses and a support building, and also contains an industrial-sized fridge specifically for medicines which plays a crucial role in getting medicines to personnel.
+The 860,000 sq ft facility consists of two warehouses and a support building, and also contains an industrial-sized fridge.
+This fridge is specifically for medicines and plays a crucial role in ensuring personnel receive them when needed.

 During the COVID-19 pandemic, over 6,800 ventilators were distributed from the DFC.
 The DFC also enabled British military personnel to deliver Personal Protective Equipment (PPE) and vaccines to hospitals.

 In 2022, the DFC supplied the Ukrainian Army with 84,000 surplus Mk 7 helmets.

 Future

 In November 2016, the Ministry of Defence announced that the Parsons and Venning Barracks sites would close, with an "Estimated Date of Disposal" in 2020.
 This was later extended to 2030.